zhanggq96/zhanggq96.github.io/_posts/2017-06-07-kanji-frequency.markdown

 Of particular interest is the common character [撃][kanji-撃], which has advanced ([no pun intended][kanji-進撃]) from an n-rank of 474 to an i-rank of 246.
 An interesting hypothesis is that this is due to the influence of popular anime TV series [Attack on Titan (進撃の巨人)][kanji-進撃の巨人], especially now that the second season is currently airing (at the time this post was written) !

 However, when we take a look at the other Kanji within the name, we find that the opposite holds true for characters 進 and 巨: 進 fell from 143 to 287 and 巨 from 893 to 898, so this hypothesis has no ground.
 Overall, anime/manga themed subreddits made up only a small portion of the 304 subreddits in the list, so their influence was probably overstated in my mind.
-(We will see later which kinds of communities really dominate.)
+(We will see later which communities really dominate).

 But first, let’s take a look at how the Kanji n-ranks compare with the i-ranks directly.